Is the BIA office currently open?

 Am I able to attend my education classes that are located at the BIA office?

-All of our classes and in-person meetings scheduled through May 1st, 2020 are postponed until further notice.
+All of our classes and in-person meetings scheduled through May 18th, 2020 are postponed or virtually until further notice.
 We will keep everyone updated with an updated schedule.